aeddeb/aeddeb/README.md

 ### Hi there 👋 This is Ali Eddeb and welcome to my profile!

-😄 I am data explorer.
-I love using python to extract insights from data and build machine learning models.
+😄 I am data explorer and python enthusiast.
+I enjoy using python to extract insights from data and build machine learning models.

 🔭 I’m currently working on a COD Warzone performance enhancer.
 You can check out my progress <a href="https://github.com/aeddeb/Predicting-Warzone-Wins-Based-on-Player-Performance">here</a>.